writetovibhor/CarND-Vehicle-Detection/README.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+First issue with this approach is performance, real-time solution will require use of GPU for doing most of the computation and scikit-learn will need to be replaced with some other library that supports GPU.

+Another problem I found is that if two cars are very close to each other or behind one-another then those are detected as single object due to overlapping bounding boxes.
+We can use perspective transform to identify cars in different lanes and sperate out the bounding boxes.

+One more issue is jumping of bounding box size, this can be reduced by averaging box size over few frames.